Skip to main content

 That does not mean it is automatically the cheapest supplier for everyone.
 Your region, meter, usage pattern, current fixed deal, EV, heat pump, solar setup and appetite for time-of-use pricing all matter.

-- Octopus Go is still framed around a fixed 00:30 to 05:30 whole-home off-peak window for EV households, while Intelligent Octopus Go adds smart scheduling for compatible EVs or chargers.
+• Octopus Go is still framed around a fixed 00:30 to 05:30 whole-home off-peak window for EV households that charge at home, while Intelligent Octopus Go adds smart scheduling for eligible EVs or chargers and a 23:30 to 05:30 home window.

 What changes if you switch?